xzhoulab/SPARK/docs/index.md

 ## SPARK

 **SPARK** is an efficient method to identify genes with spatial expression pattern.
-The intended applications are spatially resolved RNA-sequencing from e.g.
-Spatial Transcriptomics, or *in situ* gene expression measurements from e.g. SeqFISH, Merfish.
+The intended applications are spatially resolved RNA-sequencing from e.g., Spatial Transcriptomics, or *in situ* gene expression measurements from e.g., SeqFISH, or Merfish.

 ## Example: Breast Cancer Data

-Load the `SPARK` package and Breast cancer data set
+Load the `SPARK` package and Breast cancer data set.
 ```R
     library('SPARK')
     load("~/data/Layer2_BC_Count.rds")

 ```
-View the expression count matrix `rawcount`, each row denotes a gene and each column represents a cell/spot
+View the expression count matrix `rawcount`, each row denotes a gene and each column represents a cell/spot.
 ```R
 rawcount[1:5,1:5]